All Episodes

 That's excellent.

-Yeah, because you can in fact you can't undergird a concept like rights without God.
+Yeah, because in fact, you can't undergird a concept like rights without God.

 It just all falls apart.